 FAQ 6.
 What is the recovery time for a hip replacement surgery?

 Ans.
 You will start recovering from hip replacement surgery in stages.
-Initially, you will need to take bed rest for few days.
+Initially, you will need to take bed rest for a few days.
 Then you will have to undergo physiotherapy for 3 weeks to 3 months.
-After physiotherapy, you will have to do exercises to strengthen muscles in order to decrease the load on your hip joints.
+After physiotherapy, you will have to do exercises to strengthen the muscles in order to decrease the load on your hip joints.
 With proper recovery, you can go back to your normal life.

 FAQ 7.
-What are the necessary steps to be taken to avoid problems after Hip Replacement Surgery?
+What are the necessary steps to be taken to avoid problems after hip replacement surgery?

 Ans.
 After the surgery, you have to follow particular instruction given by the doctor for proper recovery.
 These post-surgical instructions usually include: